sambitdash/PDFIO.jl/docs/src/digsig.md

 # Digital Signatures

-The integrity of a PDF document can be protected by using **digital** **signatures**.
+The integrity of a PDF document can be protected by using **digital signatures**.
 The signatures can be of various kinds; namely, signature images, biometric information as well as mathematical equations as in Public Key Infrastructure (PKI) based signatures.
 While PDF documents can support these varied signature schemes, the API designed here is only limited to the interoperable signature schemes related to PKI certificates described in the PDF specification section 12.8.3.
 PKI standards are fairly involved set of operations, and exhaustive explanation of these operations cannot be possible in this section.
 Some high level concepts are described here for the API user to get familiarity of the operations.

 ## Basics of Public Key Infrastructure (PKI)

 When Alice wants to send a PDF document to Bob, Bob would like to understand if:

 1. Alice only sent the document
 2. The document he got is what Alice intended to send and not a tampered version.

 Digital signature schemes address these problems. **Public Key Infrastructure (PKI)** provides one such solution to the problem.
-It expects Alice to own two keys, one **private key (K<sub>v</sub>)**, that she has to keep absolutely secretly under her possession and a second one called **public key (K<sub>p</sub>)** that she has to provide to Bob.
-When an information is encoded using the private key (K<sub>v</sub>), it can only be decoded by the public key (K<sub>p</sub>) thus **verifying** the operation.
+It expects Alice to own two keys, one **private key ($K_v$)**, that she has to keep absolutely secretly under her possession and a second one called **public key ($K_p$)** that she has to provide to Bob.
+When an information is encoded using the private key ($K_v$), it can only be decoded by the public key ($K_p$) thus **verifying** the operation.
 This is the foundation of the **asymmetric cryptography**.

-Following are the **digital signing** operations as carried out by
+Following are the **digital signing** operations as carried out by Alice:
-Alice:

 1. Alice creates a **digest** of the PDF document using a **digest algorithm**.
    1. The digest is a one way derivative of the document, that cannot be reverse engineered to get back to the original document.
    2. The digest algorithms are such that even the slightest change in the document will have a digest that is completely different from the original digest.
-2. Alice encodes the digest **plain text** using K<sub>v</sub>.
+2. Alice encodes the digest **plain text** using $K_v$.
 This encoded **cipher text** is called the **signature**.
 3. Alice embeds the signature, the digest algorithm she used in in the PDF document and sends it to Bob.

 Bob uses the following **validation** or **verification** steps:

 1. Bob computes the digest of the document using the same algorithm Alice used by picking up the information from the PDF.
-2. He picks up the cipher text from the signature and applies decoding method using K<sub>p</sub>.
+2. He picks up the cipher text from the signature and applies decoding method using $K_p$.
 3. The plain text thus obtained is compared with the digest generated in step 1 to ensure the document has not been tampered with.